Healthy Society Check

 Is Your Society Healthy?

 Being part of societies is fun, but most of all, the running of them is impressive work!
-Small budgets, small student numbers, all spread over a high number of campuses; the Active Campus Plan [insert link] spells out the lay of the land when it comes to some challenges to creating societies and explains in what environment societies can easily grow.
-However, an record number of fourteen societies affiliated (or continued affiliation) this Academic Year!
+Small budgets, small student numbers, all spread over a high number of campuses; the Active Campus Plan spells out the lay of the land when it comes to some challenges to creating societies and explains in what environment societies can easily grow.

 My goodness, fourteen?!
 Yes, you read that right: fourteen indeed!
 Well done for keeping up the good work society leaders.
 And thanks to the lecturers helping out too - some have been vital in the creation of a number of them.